digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

 --------------------------
 * Standard operational considerations for Daml apps include logging and monitoring.
   * Logging: Regularly review logs during development and testing, such as by capturing logs in CI runs and using them for debugging CI failures.
-  * Monitoring: Capture metrics for all components and display the golden signals–latency, traffic, errors, and saturation–on dashboards.
+  * Monitoring: Capture metrics for all components and display the golden signals – latency, traffic, errors, and saturation – on dashboards.
 Example dashboards for Canton components are available in `the documentation <https://docs.daml.com/canton/usermanual/monitoring.html?_gl=1*qdpp48*_gcl_au*MTQ0ODAwODc0MC4xNzM3NDQzODUw*_ga*NDg1MTgxODM0LjE3MjA2MjEzNDc.*_ga_GVK9ZHZSMR*MTczNzQ0Mzg1MC45OC4xLjE3Mzc0NDM5NjEuNjAuMC4w&_ga=2.19913016.1097062857.1737443850-485181834.1720621347#hands-on-with-the-daml-enterprise-observability-example>`_.
 * Set up alerts on the metrics to monitor the application’s health during testing and development.
 This ensures operational reuse and integration into the long-running test instance.

 5.2 Upgrading